return5/Project-Dysnomia/README.md

 - [ ] do more edge case testing
 - [ ] syntax highlighter
 - [ ] syntax checking and error handling
+- [ ] add metatable functions for classes